Reckonzz/Pytorch-cleancode/README.md

 ## Pytorch clean code

-An advice given to me by a PhD student studying at CMU with regards to being a good deep learning research is to first be able to learn how to write good code in deep learning
+Overall goal: Standardise pytorch code among deep learning research to allow researchers to focus on developing models An advice given to me by a PhD student studying at CMU with regards to being a good deep learning research is to first be able to learn how to write good code in deep learning

 Important aspects for clean code
 1. Reproducibility

+# Todo List
+- [ ] Expand section on distributed programming
+- [ ] Create auto generator for new NLP project with pytorch
+  - [ ] Write down the steps when running a new NLP project
+  - [ ] Find a repository as an example
+- [ ] Write an article on medium on GLIP implementation and code structure
+  - [ ] list possible books on good code structure
+  - [ ] Read up on pytorch 2.0 features

 This is a repository documenting clean code guidelines for developing pytorch models